 LACMA Urban Lights | 5905 Wilshire Blvd, Los Angeles | Google Map It

 9. The Original Farmers Market

-Just a short drive away from Urban Lights is the Original Farmers Market of Los Angeles.
+Just a short drive from Urban Lights is the Original Farmers Market of Los Angeles.
 Here you’ll get a taste of where locals like to hang out, shop, and eat.

 It’s located on the corner of 3rd and Fairfax and is open 7 days a week from 8 am to 9 pm.
-You can park at the Farmer’s Market parking lot or at the Grove’s parking structure.
+You can park at the Farmer’s Market parking lot or the Grove’s parking structure.
 Both the Farmers Market and The Grove are connected.

 The market is usually bustling at night as people congregate to eat there.
 If you haven’t had dinner and do not plan to wait out for an In-n-Out burger, this is a great spot to get something good to eat.
 One of my favorite spots is Monsieur Marcel, a french bistro that serves divine cheese boards and other delicious savory dishes.

 If you’re looking for a few souvenirs to take back home with you, you’ll be able to find something to take home with you at the Farmer’s Market.